 A positive tissue control must be run with every staining procedure performed.
 Optimal laboratory practice is to include a positive control section on the same slide as the patient tissue.
 This practice helps to identify a failure to apply primary antibody or other critical reagent to the patient test slide.
 A tissue with weak positive staining is more suitable for optimal quality control.
 The positive staining tissue components are used to confirm that the antibody was applied and the instrument functioned properly.
-This tissue may contain both positive and negative staining cells or tissue components and serve as both the positive and negative control tissue.
-Control tissue should be fresh autopsy, biopsy, or surgical specimens prepared or fixed as soon as possible in a manner identical to the test sections.
+This tissue may contain both positive and negative staining cells or tissue should be fresh autopsy, biopsy, or surgical specimens prepared or fixed as soon as possible in a manner identical to the test specimen.
 Such tissues may monitor all steps of the procedure from tissue preparation through staining.
 Use of a tissue section fixed or processed differently from the test specimen will provide control for all reagents and method steps except fixation and tissue processing.

 Known positive tissue controls should be utilized only for monitoring the correct performance of processed tissues and test reagents, not as an aid in determining a specific diagnosis of patient samples.
 If the positive tissue controls fail to demonstrate positive staining, results with the test specimens should be considered invalid.

-CRC tissue with an MSH2 Clinical Status of Intact or normal colon tissue pre-qualified with SPECIFIC LIMITATIONS VENTANA anti-MSH2 (G219-1129) antibody may be used as a positive tissue control.
-Normal colon will stain positive for MSH2 using the VENTANA anti-MSH2 antibody.
-The positive tissue control should exhibit unequivocal nuclear staining in viable tumor cells, in the presence of internal positive controls (nuclear staining in lymphocytes, fibroblasts, or normal epithelium in the vicinity of the tumor).
+CRC tissue with a PMS2 (Linical Status of Intact or normal colon tissue pre-qualified with VENTANA anti-PMS2 (A16-4) antibody may be used as a positive tissue control.
+Normal colon will stain intact for PMS2 using VENTANA anti-PMS2 (A16-4) antibody.
+The positive tissue control should exhibit unequivocal nuclear staining in viable tumor and/or normal colon tissue elements.
+For all tissues, internal positive control cells (i.e., lymphocytes, fibroblasts, or normal epithelium in the vicinity of the tumor) should stain positive in the nucleus.